-Processing refers to the methods used to transform a picked coffee cherry into a green coffee bean that is ready to be roasted.
-It's one of many steps that coffee goes through before being brewed.
-It includes the steps used to remove the three layers surrounding a coffee bean, the cherry, mucilage and parchment, as well as how beans are dried.
+Processing refers to the methods used to transform harvested coffee fruit (aka coffee cherries) into the green coffee seeds (aka beans!) that we roast.
+It's one of many steps that coffee goes through before being brewed, and includes the steps used to remove the three layers surrounding a coffee bean (the cherry, mucilage and parchment), as well as how beans are dried.
 There are three main ways that coffee is processed, and each produces unique characteristics.
-They are dry, wet and semi-washed.
+They are natural, washed and semi-washed (or honey).

-Wet Processing Produces Clean and Bright Coffees
+Washed Processing Produces Clean and Bright Coffees

 Semi-Washed Processing Strikes a Balance